Anish-Agnihotri/pool-sniper/README.md

 ## Local testing

 The Polygon mainnet is defined in the sniper code.
 You can use polygon testnet by turning `IS_TESTNET` to `true` in your `.env`.
+Please note your `RPC_ENDPOINT` to be a testnet node.

 The easiest way to test locally is: